blocksds/sdk/docs/content/usage/debugging.md

 target remote localhost:3333
 ```

-If you used the "Break on startup" option, type:
+If you are using DeSmuME or you used the "Break on startup" option in melonDS,
+type:
 ```
 run
 ```